09 Mar What Is The Millennial Muslim Traveller Like?

-Compared to non-Muslim millennials, young Muslim travellers differ in some ways.
+Compared to non-Muslim Millennials, Millennial Muslim travellers differ in some ways.
 The greatest differences come from the fact that young Muslims wish to follow the rules and obligations of their faith, Islam.

 Muslims have to pray five times a day and eat halal (permissible by Islamic law) food.
 We have the option of combining our daily prayers whilst traveling.
-This means that instead of five, the prayers are performed three times a day, which leaves us with more time plan our day.
+Instead of having to perform five prayers, prayers can be done three times, leaving us with more time plan our day.

 Halal food is another key aspect in Muslim travel, which for some is a dealbreaker when choosing the destination.
 Muslim-friendly countries are popular destinations due to the fact that halal meat is easily available.
 Still, halal food may not be so important to some Muslim travelers as they are willing to eat vegetarian or pescetarian food.
 A lot of Western and Asian hotels, destinations, and airports have started to provide options concerning these demands in an attempt to attract Muslim travelers.